Mohammed bin Salman: 2017 purge

 In May 2017, Mohammed launched a purge against competing Saudi business and political elites in an anti-corruption campaign.
 He said, "no one will survive in a corruption case—whoever he is, even if he's a prince or a minister".
 In November 2017, he ordered some 200 wealthy businessmen and princes to be placed under house arrest in The Ritz-Carlton, Riyadh.
 On 4 November 2017, the Saudi press announced the arrest of the Saudi prince and billionaire Al-Waleed bin Talal, a frequent English-language news commentator and a major shareholder in Citi, News Corp and Twitter, as well as over 40 princes and government ministers on corruption and money laundering charges.
 Others arrested or fired in the purge included Prince Mutaib bin Abdullah, head of the Saudi Arabian National Guard; Minister of Economy and Planning Adel Fakeih; and the commander of the Royal Saudi Navy, Admiral Abdullah bin Sultan bin Mohammed Al-Sultan.

 Those arrested in the Ritz Carlton were the subject of what became called "the night of beating".
 Most were beaten, and some were tied to walls in stress positions as part of torture by Saudi agents.
 The interrogators knew very little outside of the victims' assets within Saudi Arabia and wanted to know more about their off-shore holdings, while the victims did not know why they were detained.
 The detainees were threatened with blackmail.
 At one point, the interrogators told the victims to contact their bank managers in Geneva and elsewhere and ask for large sums of money, and were surprised due to their inexpertise that the assets were not entirely in cash.
 Swiss banks identified some of the transactions as under duress and were able to stop some of them.
 During the proceedings, there was no due process nor plea bargains.
 US officials described the actions as "coercion, abuse, and torture".
 Detainees were denied sleep, had their heads covered, and were beaten.
 Seventeen had to be hospitalised.
 After many days, the remaining detainees were moved to Al-Ha'ir Prison, while some released are banned from travelling abroad.

-The purge helped centralize political powers in the hands of bin Salman and undermine the pre-existing structure of consensus-based governance among Saudi elites.
+The purge helped centralise political powers in the hands of bin Salman and undermine the pre-existing structure of consensus-based governance among Saudi elites.
 The arrests resulted in the final sidelining of the faction of King Abdullah, and bin Salman's consolidation of control of all three branches of the security forces.
 It also cemented bin Salman's supremacy over business elites in Saudi Arabia and resulted in a mass seizure of assets by the bin Salman regime.